Kether180/Kether180/README.md

 ### Hi there, I´m Alexander | Software Engineering 👋👋✨🌱

-- 🔭 I’m currently working on a project called Ecofarmer, which helps to sell organic products from local farmers: Typescript,React, dotnet core , c#, Postgresql.
+- 🔭 I’m currently working on a project called Ecofarmer, which helps to sell organic products from local farmers.

 - 🌱 Currently working with OOP Java, c#  and learning machine learning skills with Python